 A Catchy Title

-The importance of the title cannot be exaggerated, you know you click on clickbait every day (don’t check out Selfie Heaven: This Brooklyn Wonderland is Made Up of All Your Wildest Dreams), so do your users.
+The importance of the title cannot be exaggerated, you know you click on clickbait every day, so do your users.
 Stimulate curiosity and leave questions unanswered, that way users will just have to click to bridge the knowledge gap.

 An Eye Catching Thumbnail